 \subsection{Motion of the emitting material}

-We suppose that the emitters of mass $m_\mathrm{e}>0$ can have three possible types of dynamics: either the particles in the disc rotate around the black hole with a Keplerian velocity, they fall radially towards the central singularity or they possess a more realistic mixed velocity.
+We supposed that the emitters of mass $m_\mathrm{e}>0$ can have three possible types of dynamics: the particles in the disc rotate around the black hole with a Keplerian velocity, they fall radially towards the central singularity, or they possess a more realistic mixed velocity.
 A sketch of the two extreme velocity fields is reproduced in Figure \hyperref[fig:velocity]{3}.
-We define the specific energy $\varepsilon$ and specific angular momentum $\ell$ as
+We defined the specific energy, $\varepsilon$, and specific angular momentum, $\ell$, as